“The Gospel of Jesus Christ requires us to ‘love our neighbour as ourselves’ and that is at the heart of the Christian interpretation of citizenship.”

 History of the Citizenship Awards

-It is important to state that our Catholic view of citizenship is a willingness to act for, speak for and serve the needs of those who, on their own, cannot do it for themselves.
-In a word, Catholic citizenship is service.
+At its heart, the Catholic understanding of citizenship is a willingness to act for, speak for, and serve those who cannot do so for themselves.
+In a single word, Catholic citizenship is service.